DNSSEC Checker Tool

 | Unsigned | No DNSSEC records detected |

-Unsigned does not mean broken; it only means DNSSEC is not enabled.
+Note: Unsigned does not mean broken; it only means DNSSEC is not enabled.

-Common DNS errors
+Common DNS Errors

 NXDOMAIN